-C: First of all I got more relaxed during the design process, so I’m not so anxious.
-I have been very open minded and sometimes it happens that someone comes and says “I want this and this, are you interested to work in this concept?” and I’m always interested.
-I always have an interest.
-I mean, there’s a few things that don’t interest me at all but I always think “This can be a challenge, or this is interesting.”
-I think it evolved in that sense socially since I’m in Portugal because I have got more space than I had before and a super good team: Ruben and Sónia who work with me since the beginning here in the studio and now we are more like team players.
+First of all I got more relaxed during the design process, I’m not so anxious anymore.
+I am generally open minded and sometimes it happens that someone comes and says “I want this and this, are you interested to work in this concept?” and usually I’m interested.
+There is only a few things that don’t catch my attention, normally I like to get challenged.

 How impactful is the tool you carry around, on your day-to-day creative process?

-For example now, I am not even traveling with a laptop.
-We are going to Japan for 2 weeks and I’ll bring only the iPad.
+I am usually not even traveling with a laptop, I just bring the iPad.

 How much freedom do you think being a creative gives you?